Samuel Pegg – the 1890 Rate Book shows Samuel Pegg as the owner of the property, but he doesn’t appeared to have lived there.

 In his younger days Marcus became well known in Bristol as a feather weight and lightweight boxer fighting under the name of ‘Kid Mogg’.
 He was recognised as one of the leading boxers in the West Country at his weight.

 In 1935 Marcus’s mother married Oliver J Garrett in Bristol.
 The family moved to Thornbury and Oliver died there in 1941.
 In 1940 Marcus joined the RAF and served as a wireless operator and air gunner taking part in a number of operational raids including one raid on Berlin.
 He was invalided out of the RAF after spending 10 months in hospital.
-Marcus’s mother was a Councillor of Sodbury District Council and she was living at Stevelands in the Gloucester Road.
+We have been told that in later life he still suffered pain from a metal plate which had been put into his skull.
+Marcus’s mother was a councillor of Sodbury District Council and she was living at Stevelands in the Gloucester Road.
 The 1946 electoral register shows Marcus was living there with his mother and his brother, Ernest Willey Mogg.
 We understand from a newspaper article written in 1978 when Marcus closed his shop that Marcus started out by mending bicycles in his mother’s garden.
-Eventually she got fed up of this and bought her son the premises in the High Street.
+Eventually she got fed up of this and acquired the premises in the High Street for her son.
 The shop opened in 1945 and Marcus initially sold just bicycles and toys, but in the early 1960s he extended his range to become a newsagent.
 The image show at the top of this page shows the shop when it was ‘Moggs’.
+We have been told by Lorraine Shergold that Marcus had a Robin Reliant car.
+Apparently in the winter when the snow was too deep for the paper boy to deliver newspapers from Moggs to the rural areas Marcus and Lorraine set out in the Reliant and managed to get the papers delivered.
+They must have been an intrepid pair to tackle the snowy lanes and hills in a little three wheeled car.

 It appears from the marriage records that Marcus married three times.
 His first wife was Irene M Collings whom he married in Liskeard in 1943.
 On 28th May 1949 the Western Daily Press reported that Marcus and Irene were divorced on the grounds of her desertion.
 In the 1950 electoral register Marcus was listed as still living with his mother in Stevelands.
 In 1951 he married Ena J Needs in Bournemouth.
 The 1954 electoral register shows Marcus and Ena living at 32 High Street.
 Again we don’t know what happened to Ena.
 Marcus’s third and final marriage was to Laura Winifred Williamson in Bristol in 1957.